Mustang Boss 351

 - Factory power front disc and rear drum brakes

-Few brands in the history of American motoring have been as consistently good as the Mustang.
-Where some of their rivals took a misstep or two, Ford did what they could to ensure America's favorite pony car always remained a stylish and affordable platform.
-Because of that, each new generation has found a following and, ultimately, a place in the collector car world.
+Well past a half-century of motoring, the Ford Mustang remains one of the world's strongest automotive brands.
+While some of their rivals have taken a misstep or two, Ford has consistently ensured America's favorite pony car remains a stylish and affordable platform.
+Because of that, each generation finds a devout following and, ultimately, a place in the collector car world.
 In recent years, 71-73 Mustang prices have seen steady growth, and high-end cars like this awesome Boss 351 are starting to claim a few rays of spotlight.
-Equipped with a top notch 351/Toploader drivetrain and a high quality, frame-off restoration, this solid gold pony has all the hallmarks of a great collector piece.
-Well optioned, well maintained and fully documented, all its proud owner needs to do is keep it safe and watch their investment grow.
-If you're a blue oval fan who's looking for a thrilling muscle car that can be shown AND enjoyed, this second generation Boss is your ticket!
+Equipped with a correct 351/Toploader drivetrain, and wrapped in a high quality, body-off restoration, this fully documented coupe has all the hallmarks of a great collector piece.
+If you're a blue oval fan who's looking for a thrilling muscle car that can be shown AND enjoyed, this second-generation Boss is your hot ticket!

 Naturally, this all-American blue oval is a lot more than just a pretty body.
-Under the car's 'long and low' hood you'll find 351 cubic inches of Ford V8 that's been mechanically and aesthetically restored to correct factory specifications.
-As one of the most popular pony car mills ever created, Ford's venerable Boss 351 utilizes Boss 302 heads, a radical, solid-lifter cam and shotpeened and magnafluxed rods to turn stout 11 to 1 compression into an honest 330 horsepower.
-At the top of the big engine, a 750cfm carburetor snipes wind from a restored, single-snorkel air cleaner that's decked in a sweet combination of factory fresh decals and bright blue paint.
-Below that carburetor, a clean aluminum intake anchors a correct black coil and a traditional points distributor between fresh Autolite Radio Resistance wires and familiar finned valve covers.
-Below those valve covers, fully restored exhaust manifolds funnel spent gases into high performance, true-dual pipes.
-And in front of those manifolds, a correctly decaled radiator cycles water through pliable Autolite hoses and reproduction screw clamps.
-As you can see, the car's spotless bay has been properly sprayed in a smooth coat of Satin Black paint.
-All of the engine's correct ancillary components, from its Autolite rev limiter and Autolite voltage regulator to its Autolite Sta-Ful battery and fully duplicated chalk marks, are present and accounted for.
+Under the car's 'long and low' hood you'll find 351 cubic inches of Ford V8 that was balanced, blueprinted and completely overhauled by Ken Maisano Racing Engines in March of 2007.
+In factory guise, Ford's venerable Boss 351 utilized Boss 302 heads, a solid-lifter cam and shot peened and magnafluxed rods to turn stout 11 to 1 compression into an honest 330 horsepower.
+Today, this big coupe makes roughly 100 more horses thanks to a mild cam upgrade.
+At the top of the engine, an old school carburetor snipes air from a restored, single-snorkel air cleaner that's decked in a sweet combination of factory fresh decals and bright blue paint.
+Below that carb, a clean aluminum intake anchors a correct Autolite coil and traditional points distributor between fresh Autolite Radio Resistance wires and finned valve covers.
+Below those covers, fully restored exhaust manifolds funnel spent gases in to high performance, true-dual pipes.
+And in front of those manifolds, a correct radiator cycles water through pliable Autolite hoses and reproduction screw clamps.
+As you can see, the car's proper bay has been coated in a smooth sheen of Satin Black paint.
+All the engine's correct ancillary components, from its Autolite rev limiter and Autolite voltage regulator to its Autolite alternator and reproduction Autolite battery, are present and accounted for.
 And the road-ready powerplant is fast, potent and runs every bit as good as its brilliant Ford Blue paint suggests!

-Given its frame-off restoration, the bottom of this correctly marked Ford looks exactly how you'd expect a well-maintained show car to look.
-Behind the motor, a rugged, wide-ratio 4-speed spins a durable Traction-Lok rear end that's equipped with steep 3.91 gears.
-Holding that drivetrain off the ground is an old school Competition Suspension which makes good use of a thicker front sway bar, stiffer springs and staggered rear shocks.
-Above that suspension, solid floorpans still retain some of their mild factory undercoating.
-At the ends of that suspension, correct manual steering combines with fresh fuel components and power front disc and rear drum brakes to make turning, stopping and accelerating an absolute cinch.
-In the middle of the floors, a big, true-dual exhaust system jettisons roasted dinosaurs via an H-pipe crossover and great sounding, dual-chamber Flowmaster mufflers.
-And at the edges of those floors, power flows to the pavement through familiar 15 inch Magnum 500 wheels which spin meaty 245/60 front and 275/60 rear BF Goodrich Radial T/As around galloping horse center caps.
+Given its body-off restoration, the bottom of this premium Ford looks exactly how you'd expect a well-maintained classic to look.
+The motor spins a rugged Toploader 4-speed that's been completely rebuilt by Orange County Transmission of Costa Mesa, California.
+Holding that drivetrain off the ground is a correct Competition Suspension, which makes excellent use of a thicker sway bar, stiffer springs and staggered rear shocks.
+Above that suspension, solid floorpans sport a familiar combination of oxide and undercoat.
+At the ends of that suspension, factory power steering combines with fresh fuel components and power front disc and rear drum brakes to make easy work of turning, stopping and accelerating.
+In the middle of the floors, a big, true-dual exhaust system jettisons roasted dinosaurs through an H-pipe crossover and traditional turbo mufflers.
+And at the edges of those floors, power meets the pavement through chrome Magnum 500s, which spin F60-15 Firestone Wide Oval 60s around galloping horse center caps.

-Inside this gold chariot, a correct Black interior features fresh buckets seats and a roster of original equipment that blends seamlessly with the car's bright exterior paint.
-Everything from the door panels and headliner to the black carpet and pony-branded floor mats appears to be original equipment.
-The dash is loaded with vintage gauges, and features glossy black trim that's as vivid and bright as the day it rolled into the showroom.
-A correct Philco AM radio rides between well-integrated accessory gauges, controls for the car's heater and a chrome Hurst shifter that's founded in a small consolette.
-In front of the driver, you'll find a factory two-spoke steering wheel.
-Behind the passengers, a completely restored trunk features a correct mat, a correct lid decal and a familiar Space Saver spare.
-And, like most first generation Mustangs, this Boss's design and detailing is impressive proof that Ford definitely had some of the best interior designers in the business.
+Inside this Grabber chariot, a correct Black interior features fresh bucket seats and a roster of correct equipment that blends seamlessly with the car's bright facade.
+Everything from the door panels and headliner to the black carpet and pony-branded floor mats appears to be restoration-fresh.
+The dash is loaded with vintage telemetry, and features glossy black trim that's clean and tasteful.
+A correct Philco AM radio rides between well-integrated accessory gauges and a chrome Hurst shifter that's founded on a factory console.
+The driver spins a 2-spoke factory steering wheel.
+And the passengers stash supplies in a completely restored trunk that features a correct mat, a correct lid decal and a familiar Space Saver spare.

-According to Kevin Marti of Marti Auto Works, this showroom-fresh coupe was bolted together at Ford's Dearborn, Michigan assembly plant on June 2nd of 1971 and delivered that same month to Johnson Ford in Hialeah, Florida.
-Here's a thorough breakdown of the car's original door data and optional equipment:
+According to Kevin Marti of Marti Auto Works, this clean coupe was bolted together in Dearborn, Michigan on May 26th, 1971.
+Here's a thorough breakdown of the car's original Door Data and optional equipment:

 * 1 – 1971 model year